Random-field random surfaces: Introduction

-The theorems determine the order of magnitude of the norms of the gradient and the height of surface as a function of $L$, and also estimate the dependence on the disorder strength $\lambda$.
+The theorems determine the order of magnitude of the norms of the gradient and the height of the surface as a function of $L$, and also estimate the dependence on the disorder strength $\lambda$.
 Comparing to Theorem~\ref{prop3.100910}, one notices that the dependence of the gradient norm on the disorder strength is the same as in the real-valued case.
 In contrast, compared with Theorem~\ref{prop3.1009100bis}, the lower bound at weak disorder for the height norm is significantly smaller (in its dependence on $\lambda$) in the integer-valued case than in the real-valued case.
 We expect that the two models indeed behave differently.
-For instance, the proof of Theorem~\ref{prop3.1009100bisdisc} shows that at zero temperature, in order for $\phi$ to be non-zero at the origin it is necessary that there exists a connected subset of $\Lambda_L$ containing the origin in which the sum of the disorder $\eta$ exceeds its boundary size.
-A recent result of Ding and Wirth~\cite{DW2020} shows that in two dimensions this is unlikely until $L$ is at least $\exp(\lambda^{-4/3+o(1)})$.
+For instance, the proof of Theorem~\ref{thm10162010} below shows that at zero temperature, in order for $\phi$ to be non-zero at the origin it is necessary that there exists a connected subset with connected complement of $\Lambda_L$ containing the origin in which the sum of $\lambda$ times the disorder $\eta$ exceeds a constant multiple of its boundary size.
+A recent result of Ding and Wirth~\cite[Proposition 2.2]{DW2020} shows that in two dimensions it is unlikely that there exist such subsets if $L\le\exp(\lambda^{-4/3+o(1)})$ (with the $o(1)$ term referring to the limit $\lambda\downarrow 0$).

-To complete this section, we note that the upper and lower bounds of Theorem~\ref{prop3.1009100bisdisc} are written as estimates over the expectation of the spatial $L^2$-norm of the field, but a similar, though more involved, argument would yield that these inequalities hold with high probability.
+We also remark that the assumption that the $(\eta(x))$ are identically distributed in Theorem~\ref{prop3.1009100bisdisc} is only required for the proof of the lower bounds on the height norm, and may be replaced by an assumption that a $(2+\delta)$-moment of the $(\eta(x))$ admits a uniform upper bound.